selimhamidou/selimhamidou.github.io/_posts/2023-03-30-how_I_integrated_Salesforce_with_chatgpt.markdown

 ---
 layout: post
-title:  "How I integrated Salesforce with ChatGPT"
+title: "I integrated Salesforce with ChatGPT to know the best kebab in Paris"
 date: 2023-04-14 19:49:26 +0200
 categories: jekyll update
 ---

 Hey!
 The truth behind this article is that I was speaking with my team of developers, and we love trying new restaurants, especially kebabs!
 But we were pretty unsure about which restaurant to give a try, every discussion about that was creating conflicts.
 So, I integrated ChatGPT with one of my Salesforce sandboxes to make this life changing choice...

 <h3>Configuration Part</h3>
 First, we have to add a custom metadata type to store our variables.
 By doing this, Salesforce will store our sensitive data, and we will just have to access it from our code!